shu-htk/tip-dev/doc/tutorial.md

 `text` is command to draw the text.
 `(ft:solid)` set the fill-area-style "solid".
 `(rc:1)` is option to set the flag of relative axis coordinate.
-where relative axis coordinate means that it is defined from 0.0 to 1.0 for both of x-axis and y-axis.
+where relative axis coordinate means that the axis-range is defined from 0.0 to 1.0 for both of x-axis and y-axis.

 ## Histogram 1D